This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Getting About

 You will also want to consider how you will get about on a day-to-day basis.
-If you mostly free or wild camp, then you will probably be moving on regularly but if you intend to stay on sites and visit cities, you will need some form of transportation other than your motorhome.
+If you plan to mostly free or wild camp, then you will probably be moving on regularly, but if you intend to stay on sites and visit cities, you will need some form of transportation other than your motorhome.

-This could be a tow car, a scooter or motorbike, e-bikes or good old-fashioned pedal cycles.
+This could be a tow car, a scooter or motorbike, e-bikes, e-scooters (legal in many EU countries) or good old-fashioned pedal cycles.
 Weight, space and cost will be massive factors here but it is an important aspect of living in a motorhome.

-We do know people who rely solely on public transport, but I’ve always felt a bit trapped by that idea.
+We know people who rely solely on public transport, but I’ve always felt trapped by that idea.
 Being stuck on a site without the means to get to the nearest village for a pint of milk or a bar of chocolate is not much fun!

 Helpful Motorhome Guides